zulfachafidz/taniku-apk/README.md

     pip install watchdog
     ```

-## Penggunaan
+## Use

-1. Jalankan aplikasi:
+1. Run the application:

     ```bash
     python main.py
     ```

-2. Nikmati fitur-fitur Taniku App dan mulai berinteraksi dengan komunitas petani.
+2. Enjoy the features of the Taniku App and start interacting with the farming community.

-## Kontribusi
+## Contribution

-Jika Anda ingin berkontribusi pada pengembangan Taniku App, silakan buat *fork* dari repositori ini dan kirimkan *pull request* dengan perubahan Anda.
+If you would like to contribute to the development of Taniku App, please create a *fork* of this repository and submit a *pull request* with your changes.

-## Lisensi
+## Licence

-Proyek ini dilisensikan di bawah [MIT License](LICENSE).
+This project is licensed under [MIT License](LICENSE).